Skip to main content

 This technique has shown encouraging results in early clinical trials against some hard-to-treat lymphomas.
 Doctors are still improving how they make the T cells and are learning the best ways to use them.
 Several CAR T-cell therapies are now FDA approved to treat certain kinds of advanced or recurrent lymphomas, and many others are now being studied in clinical trials.

 Lymphoma vaccines: Unlike vaccines against infections like measles or mumps, these vaccines are designed to help treat, not prevent, lymphomas.
-The goal is to create an immune reaction against lymphoma cells in patients who have very early disease or in patients whose disease is in remission.
+The goal is to create an immune reaction against lymphoma cells in people who have very early disease or in people whose disease is in remission.
 One possible advantage of these types of treatments is that they seem to have very limited side effects.
-So far, there have been a few successes with this approach, and it’s a major area of research in lymphoma treatment.
-At this time, lymphoma vaccines are only available in clinical trials
+At this time, lymphoma vaccines are only available in clinical trials.

 The American Cancer Society medical and editorial content team